rlucas7/rlucas7.github.io/_posts/2025-04-26-code-critique-via-ai.md

 You might ask, why would you do it this way rather than use copilot in your IDE?

-My first answer would be "tradeoffs" and my second answer would be that you can use both-provided you are using or choosing a code review tool that supports the workflow.
+My first answer would be "tradeoffs" and my second answer would be that you can use both-provided you are using a code review tool that supports the workflow.

-First I'll start with what the workflow is and then how you can do it programmatically, then how to loop in an AI to do it for you.
+First I'll start with describing the workflow and then do the workflow programmatically and only then add in the AI.
+The idea is to show the progression from human to AI.
+Note:
 [Github](https://github.blog/changelog/2018-10-16-suggested-changes/) has had
 the suggested changes feature for almost 7 years now.
-Other tools also support this feature, the ones I'm aware of are [gitlab](https://docs.gitlab.com/api/suggestions/) and newer versions of [Gerrit](https://gerrit-review.googlesource.com/Documentation/user-suggest-edits.html).
+Other tools also support this feature, the ones I'm aware of are [Gitlab](https://docs.gitlab.com/api/suggestions/) and newer versions of [Gerrit](https://gerrit-review.googlesource.com/Documentation/user-suggest-edits.html).
 Probably other tools support this interaction too  or can be hacked to make this work if they don't already support.

 Ok so you can manually select a portion of a pull request/change set and make a suggestion of how you think the selected code should be (re)written.
+The description can be done in the browser of any of these code review tools.

 Now that we've cleared up how that works, let's look at how to do this programmatically.

 # Programmatic Suggested Code Edits

+Basically, we need to use the REST APIs of these code review services.

 At this point you may think this is a silly or trivial extension.
-You might say well I would never-or maybe only rarely-use a REST api directly to post the code review with suggested edits, it's just an unnatural workflow for a code review to be done by a human.
+You might say well I would never-or maybe only rarely-use a REST api directly to post code review with suggested edits, it's just an unnatural workflow for a code review to be done by a human.
 I would tend to agree with the sentiment.

+However, keep in mind we're doing this incrementally.
-However, we're doing this incrementally to get to the point where an AI does the code review for us.
+While this step might seem weird we're doing this to get to the point where an AI does the code review for us.

 So while this part may seem like a strange way to do things we'll build on it